fergald/explainer-bfcache-ccns/api.md

 [This web.dev article](https://web.dev/speculative-prerendering/) has more information on prerendering.

-### Authentication
+### Authorization

 #### Secure cookies

-Best practice for authentication has been, for a long time, to hold a token in an HTTPS-only cookie so that all requests present this token.
+Best practice for authorization has been, for a long time, to hold a token in an HTTPS-only cookie so that all requests present this token.